ojullien/Nginx1.x/README.md

 - brotli.conf: configures brotli compression.
 - cache.conf: configures the cache.
-- dir.conf: defines files that will be used as an index..
+- dir.conf: defines files that will be used as an index.
 - expires.conf: configures the expires, the cache_control and the etag directives.
 Defines map filters using content_type.
+MANDATORY.
 - fastcgi.conf: configures common fastcgi settings.
 - gzip.conf: configures gzip compression.
 - headers.conf: adds few HTTP request and response headers customizations.
+MANDATORY.
 - http2: configures http2.
 - limits.conf: configures request processing rate.
 - log.conf: defines log formats.
+MANDATORY.
 - mime.conf: adds more mime types.
 - nginx.conf: overrides the main nginx configuration.
 - realip.conf: configures settings to get real_ip IP address in log files.
 - ssl.conf: SSL configuration.
+MANDATORY.

 ### How to setup the NGINX personnal configuration

 1. Copy the configuration [files](/src/conf-available) into /etc/nginx/conf-available
 2. Edit the named like *.conf files and make changes as you need.
-3. Enable the configuration you need using `nginxenconf.sh <filename without extention>`
+3. Enable the configuration:
+  - using `./nginxenconf.sh <filename without extention>`.
+Ex: `./nginxenconf.sh headers`
+  - or using `ln -s /etc/nginx/conf-available/headers.conf /etc/nginx/conf.d/headers.conf`
 4. Test the configuration using `nginx -t`
 5. When test is OK, activate the new configuration using `nginx -s reload` or `systemctl restart nginx.service`

 ## Templates

-I wrote theses templates to ease the process of creating Server Blocks.
+I wrote these templates to ease the process of creating server blocks.

 Each domain.tld directory contains configuration for HTTP and HTTPS.
 The domain.tld/include contains the common snippets for HTTP and HTTPS.